Thomas A. Doyle (mayor)

 Thomas Arthur Doyle (March 15, 1827 – June 9, 1886) was mayor of Providence for three intervals (each made up of one-year terms): 1864–1869; 1870–1881; and from 1884 until his death in office in 1886.
-His eighteen years in office was the longest until Mayor "Buddy" Cianci, over 100 years later.
+His eighteen years in office was the longest until Vincent "Buddy" Cianci, over 100 years later.

 Early life

 Thomas Arthur Doyle was born March 15, 1827, in Providence, Rhode Island, to Thomas Doyle and Martha Jones.
 The family was of Irish Protestant heritage.
 He was one of seven children, among them his sister, educator and reformer Sarah Doyle.
 Their father died when Thomas was young.

 He attended Elm Street Grammar School, a public school.
-At age 14 he joined the counting-room of Benjamin Cozzens Esq., a lawyer, manufacturer, and calico printer.
+At age 14, he joined the counting-room of Benjamin Cozzens Esq., a lawyer, manufacturer, and calico printer.
 Doyle clerked there and at a few other jobs, including cashier, stockbroker, and real estate auctioneer.

 Political career

 Doyle began his political career in 1848, aged 21, when he was elected ward clerk for the Sixth Ward.
 In 1852 he was elected to the common council from the Fifth Ward.
 Doyle also served on the school committee, at one time being the youngest member of the committee.